 16 July 2022

-Dutch artist who migrated to Australia as a great landscaper - Jan Scheltema
+great Dutch landscape artist who migrated to Australia - Jan Scheltema

 Jan Hendrik Scheltema (1861–1941) was the youngest child of Lieut-Col Nicolaas Scheltema and his wife Anna Maria, who had 4 surviving children.
 This patrician family lived in Haarlem and Rotterdam, then moved to Gouda when Jan was 15.
 Brother Petrus Herman became an architect, then editor of an architectural magazine, and overseer of the Hague’s palaces.